snusun/MCA-Team1/PrivacyPolicy.md

 To maximize security of your mobile device, we advise you to regularly check for any Android OS update(s) that could be available and to enable automatic updates.

 ## Changes
 This Privacy Policy may be updated from time to time for any reason.
-We will notify you of any changes to our Privacy Policy by posting the new Privacy Policy at link (TODO) and update the "Last updated" date at the top of this Privacy Policy.
+We will notify you of any changes to our Privacy Policy by posting the new Privacy Policy at [link](https://github.com/snusun/MCA-Team1/blob/deploy/PrivacyPolicy.md
+) and update the "Last updated" date at the top of this Privacy Policy.
 You are advised to review this Privacy Policy periodically for any changes, as continued use of our application is considered as an approval of all changes to our privacy policy.
-Changes to this Privacy Policy are effective when they are posted on this page, and the history of this policy can be viewed here (LINK TODO).
+Changes to this Privacy Policy are effective when they are posted on this page, and the history of this policy can be viewed [here](https://github.com/snusun/MCA-Team1/commits/deploy/PrivacyPolicy.md).

 ## Consent
 By using the Application, you consent to the local processing of your information.